zfoh/HaskellerZ/meetups/20160128-A_primer_to_commercial_Haskell_programming/slides/commercial_haskell_primer.md

 but for individual libraries on Hackage.

 - reduce import clutter
-    - for libraries whose exports are too fine-grained
+    - for libraries whose exports are too fine-grained, or
-    - or for functionality spread over multiple libraries (e.g., `lens` support for `text` values).
+    - for functionality spread over multiple libraries (e.g., `lens` support for `text` values).
 - provide an insulation layer for changes in Hackage libraries